hari-1462/AWS-Projex/README.md

 STEP 10: Enjoy the game in your own laptop.
 ---------------------------------------------------------------------------------

-NOTE: The uploadedd files are some the sample files that are in my laptop so if u need the whole package follow the above steps and download it in AMAZON WEB SERVICES console.
+NOTE: The uploaded files are some the sample files that are in my laptop so if u need the whole package follow the above steps and download it in AMAZON WEB SERVICES console.